 If you lost a loved one in an accident, you might have grounds for a wrongful death lawsuit against the at-fault party if negligence, recklessness, or incompetence caused or contributed to your loved one’s death.

-We Can Help You File a Wrongful Death Lawsuit
+We Can Help You File a Cincinnati Wrongful Death Lawsuit

 In general, wrongful death lawsuits are filed to compensate the victim’s family for their losses and damages related to the victim’s death.
 Such cases do not aim to initiate criminal proceedings against the negligent or reckless parties responsible for the fatal accident.